Indigenous architecture: Indigenous design methodology

-Drawing on their heritage, Indigenous designers, architects and built environment professionals from Australia often use a Country-centred design methodology, also referred to as “Country centric design”, “Country-led design”, “privileging Country in design”, and “designing with Country”.
+Drawing on their heritage, Indigenous designers, architects and built environment professionals from Australia often use a Country-centred design methodology, also referred to as “Country centric design”, “Country-led design”, “privileging Country in design”, and Designing with Country.
 This methodology centres around the Indigenous experience of Country (capital C) and has been developed and used by generations of Indigenous peoples in Australia.

 Canada

 Canadian traditional architecture

 The original Indigenous people of Canada developed complex building traditions thousands of years before the arrival of the first Europeans.
 Canada contained five broad cultural regions, defined by common climatic, geographical and ecological characteristics.
 Each region gave rise to distinctive building forms which reflected these conditions, as well as the available building materials, means of livelihood, and social and spiritual values of the resident peoples.

 A striking feature of traditional Canadian architecture was the consistent integrity between structural forms and cultural values.
-The wigwam, (otherwise known as 'wickiup' or 'wetu), tipi and snow house were building-forms perfectly suited to their environments and to the requirements of mobile hunting and gathering cultures.
+The wigwam, (otherwise known as wickiup or wetu), tipi, and snow house were building forms perfectly suited to their environments and to the requirements of mobile hunting and gathering cultures.
 The longhouse, pit house and plank house were diverse responses to the need for more permanent building forms.

 The semi-nomadic peoples of the Maritimes, Quebec, and Northern Ontario, such as the Mi'kmaq, Cree, and Algonquin generally lived in wigwams '.
-The wood framed structures, covered with an outer layer of bark, reeds, or woven mats; usually in a cone shape, although sometimes a dome.
+The wood-framed structures, covered with an outer layer of bark, reeds, or woven mats; usually in a cone shape, although sometimes a dome.
 The groups changed locations every few weeks or months.
 They would take the outer layer of the structure with them, and leave the heavy wood frame in place.
 The frame could be reused if the group returned to the location at a later date.

 Further south, in what is today Southern Ontario and Quebec the Iroquois society lived in permanent agricultural settlements holding several hundred to several thousand people.
 The standard form of housing was the long house.
 These were large structures, several times longer than they were wide holding a large number of people.
 They were built with a frame of saplings or branches, covered with a layer of bark or woven mats.

-On the Prairies the standard form of life was a nomadic one, with the people often moving to a new location each day to follow the bison herds.
+On the Canadian Prairies the standard form of life was a nomadic one, with the people often moving to a new location each day to follow the bison herds.
 Housing thus had to be portable, and the tipi was developed.
 The tipi consisted of a thin wooden frame and an outer covering of animal hides.
 The structures could be quickly erected, and were light enough to transport long distances.